kakaa2993/Stock-News/README.md

 # Stock-News
-A script that track the stock of any company in the market this script track the stock of any company tha you choose and send you a message that tell you if any big changes that happen to that stock, and give a news that related to that stock company.
+A script that track the stock of any company in the market this script track the stock of any company tha you choose and send you a message to your email that tell you if any big changes that happen to that stock, and give a news that related to that stock company.

 ## How To Use It:
 - You should first give the script the ``STOCK`` name of that company and the ``COMPANY_NAME``, and ``STOCK_PERCENT_CHANGE``.